The TeamZone is a simple model that you can use for yourself, or as an introduction to an employee interview.

 Conclusion: We are vulnerable.

-Let’s take care of each other when we end up outside “flow” as described in my Norwegian book: Død uten Brodd. – from 1978
+Let’s take care of each other when we end up outside “flow” as described in my still actual Norwegian book: Død – uten Brodd / Death – without sting, – from 1978